 Light weight wall tiles can be used to add a dash of spice to any room of your home in the form a border.
 For instance, do you have some leftovers after tiling your bathroom wall?
 Some of these could be used to create a border around the edge of your kitchen counter top or a fun border surrounding a closet.
 So grab those spare tiles, investigate, and create!

 Too Hot to Handle to Cold to Hold

 You can add some silicone to the bottoms of larger tiles to create a hot plate to protect your kitchen counters or table tops.
 Use smaller tiles to create coasters for your hot and cold beverages.

 Release your inner Picasso by taking a single, large, intricately designed tile and placing it on the wall in place of a painting or wall hanging.
 Add some accents to it with a border or even a frame.
 With a bit of creativity and ingenuity, leftover tiles can gain new life.

 Tile Factory Outlet has a great range of quality tiles at amazingly low prices.
-Visit them in their Sydney showroom or compare and buy tiles from their online store.
+Visit us in their Sydney showroom or compare and buy tiles from our online store.